andresmauro17/ingenialo/README.md

 # ingenialo

-This repo is the ingeialo ecommerce project.
+This repo is the ingenialo ecommerce project.

-We are using django, jquery and gulp for assets.
+We are using django, jquery, vue2 and webpack for assets.

 for more information please visit http://www.ingenialo.com/